andonimarz/Custom-keybinds-for-Openbox/README.md

     openbox --reconfigure

-Now pressing Ctr+Alt+K you should see all the available keybinds including some new.
+Now pressing Ctr+Alt+K and a pop-up window should appear with all the available keybinds including some new.
 Just press ESC and it will disappear.

 	Desktop switching